GianMarcoOddo/rmpy/rmpy/README.md

 -  rcVars = relcomponents_VaRs(returns, positions, interval=1, alpha=0.01)

 The function 'relcomponents_VaRs' enables the calculation of the relative components VaRs of a portfolio, given its returns.

+Relative Component VaR is a risk management approach that breaks down the total VaR of a portfolio into the individual VaR contributions of each asset or factor, taking into account the investment or weight of each component, and provides a relative measure of the contribution of each component to the overall VaR.

 #### Args: